cnidaire/Master1_Internship/report.md

 ### Chimera Checking and Removal

 A chimera is a fusion of two or more parent sequences and can be created during the PCR amplification process.
+As we want to characterize the sequences coming from the population, fusions of sequences can bias the results and hence need to be removed.
+As chimeras are relatively rare, the pipeline searches for them amongst the least abundant reads.
-To spot the chimera sequences, the pipeline performs multiple sequence alignments from the least abundant read, and for all the more abundant reads, it will do sequence alignment with all possible combinations.
-When a chimera is detected, it is removed from the sequence table.
+To spot the chimera sequences, the pipeline performs multiple sequence alignments starting from the least abundant read, and matching them with more abundant reads.
+The pipeline computes all possible sequence alignment for each combination of reads.
+When a chimera is detected, it is removed directly from the sequence table.

 In general, more than 90% of the unique sequences identified are bimeras and most of the total reads shouldn't be identified as chimeras.